 - God doesn’t ignore these things and the consequences are punishment and death.

 - We need a sacrifice to pay for our sin and cover our shame.
-This is what Jesus wants to provide for us.
+This is what Jesus offers us.

 A new life

-- We can receive this offer by trusting Jesus and turning away from all our sin.
+- We can receive this offer by believing that and trusting Jesus.

-- When we do this, Jesus will cleanse us and restore us.
+- When we do this, Jesus will cleanse us and restores our connection with God.

-- In addition, God will give us His Spirit.
-This “Holy Spirit” is God’s power for us to resist Satan, to teach us what God wants, and to be able to live like Jesus.
+- For this, God will give us His Spirit.
+This “Holy Spirit” is God’s power in us to resist evil, to teach us what God wants, and to be able to live like Jesus.

 That is interesting, isn’t it?